buildkite/docs/pages/apis/graphql/cookbooks/hosted_agents.md

 }
 ```

 Creates a small Buildkite hosted queue using AMD64-based Linux Buildkite hosted agents.
 The `instanceShape` value is referenced from the [InstanceShape](/docs/apis/graphql/schemas/enum/hostedagentinstanceshapename) enum, and represents the combination of machine type, architecture, CPU and Memory available to each job running on a hosted queue.
-The `LINUX_AMD64_2X4` value is a 2 vCPU and 4 GB memory.
+The `LINUX_AMD64_2X4` value is a Linux AMD64 2 vCPU and 4 GB memory instance.

 Learn more about the instance shapes available for [Linux](#instance-shape-values-for-linux) and [Mac](#instance-shape-values-for-mac) Buildkite hosted agents.